ImayaDismas/java-notes/javanotes.md

  >>Costructor name has the same name as the class name.

  >>Objects enable one to pass a different set of variables.(same constructor but several objects)

+###Nested If Statements and If else

+>>Provides Java with a way of making one choice or many choices
+>>Nested If statement has an embedded if else statement.